Uhboer/traumland14/README.md

 To add large changes to the game it is recommended to create a Pull Request.
 For small changes, make regular commit in **slave** branch.

-It should be taken into account that the repository is a **"dirty mess”** of any open-source SS14 resources on the platform.
-Any new added content will not be protected by the contributor or the project author.

 ## Building